 ||History||Things to Do|

 The City of Laguna Hills is only 6.6 square miles, and is located in South Orange County, California.
 Laguna Hills is located approximately 45 miles south of Los Angeles and 74 miles north of San Diego.
 It is bordered by Lake Forest, Mission Viejo, Laguna Woods, Irvine, and Aliso Viejo.
 The city is predominantly residential and is generally an extension of sister cities Laguna Niguel and Laguna Beach.

 The city of Laguna Hills does not have any major tourist attractions, but it is located near many popular destinations for both locals and visitors.
 Laguna Beach is just a short drive away and offers a spectacular stretch of coastline to explore, plus the downtown area is filled with art galleries, shops, and restaurants to enjoy.
-Laguna is also home of the Sawdust Festival and Pageant Of The Masters, two hugely popular art events that take place annually that attracts visitors from all over the state and beyond.
+Laguna is also home of the Sawdust Festival and Pageant Of The Masters, two hugely popular art events that take place annually that attract visitors from all over the state and beyond.